 Are you interested in any old computer?

 Only Apple computers within a certain age and condition will be considered useful to a school or family.
-Macs with an Intel Core 2 Duo processor from 2008 onwards are suitable for donation.
+Macs from 2010 onwards are suitable for donation.

 When you say the data on my old Mac will be "securely erased" what does this mean?